Aspirinsmurf/risky-plays-calculator/README.md

 # Syntax Reference

 ## Introduction
-RiskyPlay is a probability calculator and analysis tool for Blood Bowl 2020.
-It uses a human-readable language to enable swift input of complex sequences of actions.
+RiskyPlay is a probability calculator and risk analysis tool for Blood Bowl 2020.
+It uses a human-readable notation to enable rapid input of complex sequences of actions.

+Blood Bowl is a risk-management game, so knowing the odds is half the battle!

+If you prefer a calculator with buttons, check out Dave's Blood Bowl Calculator.

 ## The Basics